TigerBeanst/EasyAndroidTranslate/README.md

 # EasyAndroidTranslate
-A tool for easy translate app
+A tool for you to translate app easily